-The right font can make or break your design portfolio.
-Fonts don’t just affect readability — they shape the tone, personality, and professionalism of your work.
-Choosing the best font for your design portfolio helps you communicate creativity, credibility, and style at a glance.
+The right font can make or break your portfolio or brand identity.
+Fonts don’t just affect readability; they shape the tone, personality, and professionalism of your work.
+Choosing the best font for your creative work helps you communicate creativity, credibility, and style at a glance.

 Before diving into our top picks, let’s quickly cover the five basic typeface categories you’ll encounter when building a portfolio: